Gaining your initial customers is daunting and scary.

 Hint: This works really well in both attracting customers and bartering with partners and exchanging programs and services.

 Use your time to create relationships with your customers and prospects.

 If you have people following your social media, signed onto your email list, or have very early customers, take the full time to interact with them.

 What you have as an early company…is time.
 You have the same number of hours as any big corporation in a 24-hour day.
 However, you have the ability to connect with your prospects, trial users, and early customers in a 1-on-1 format.

 Take this time to interview early users.
-Share surveys in your product experience and schedule meetings to touch base with billing owner and key decision makers.
+Share surveys in your product experience and schedule meetings to touch base with the billing owner and key decision-makers.
 Share reporting for how users are progressing within teams.

 This is your time to give your customers the “white glove” experience.

 Sure…this won’t be the way you scale forever.
 However, the lengths you go to now in order to connect with your customers will foster future scaling efforts.